robert17/iotf-rtd/docs/applications/libraries/python.rst

 Update a Device
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The *updateDevice()* method is used to modify one or more properties of a device.
 Any property in the deviceInfo or metadata parameters can be updated.
 In order to update a device property, it must be defined above the method.
 The status parameter should contain "alert": True.
-The Alert property controls whether a device will display error codes in the Internet of Things Foundation user interface, and should be set by default to 'True'.
+The Alert property controls whether a device will display error codes in the IoT Platform user interface, and should be set by default to 'True'.

 .. code:: python